 Applicants are asked to complete and submit an application form, as well as a cover letter, resume, and proof of registration in a post-secondary institution.

-Recruitment for the Summer 2018 Parliamentary Tour Guide Program is now closed but visit our Job Postings
+The Parliamentary Tour Guide Program is not currently hiring.
+Please visit our Job Postings

 page in late October or early November for more information and to apply.